Adldap2/Adldap2/docs/CONNECTION-MANAGER.md

 $query = $search->newQuery();
 ```

+> **Note**: Upon construct, the search Factory will have the base DN of it's query set to your configured base DN.

 The `newQuery()` method also accepts a `$baseDn` argument so set the base DN of your search:

 ```php